 Usage Rules: Following the keyword is the manufacturer's name.
 It must not exceed 40 characters, and can include blank characters.
-Each manufacturer must use a consistent name in all .ebd files.
+Each

 [Manufacturer] Quality SIMM Corp.

 Keyword: [Number Of Pins]

 Description: Tells the parser the number of pins to expect.
 Pins are any externally accessible electrical connection to the component.